poolifier/poolifier-web-worker/CONTRIBUTING.md

 Please consider our pillars before to start change the project

-- Performance :white_check_mark:
+- Performance ✔
-- Security :white_check_mark:
+- Security ✔
-- No runtime dependencies :white_check_mark: (until now we don't have any exception to that)
+- No runtime dependencies ✔ (until now we don't have any exception to that)
-- Easy to use :white_check_mark:
+- Easy to use ✔
-- Code quality :white_check_mark:
+- Code quality ✔